openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 Once you have your secret (or secrets) sketched out, you can begin to divide the campaign into arcs, or extended storylines that develop the plot and reveal the secrets.
 You can plan these out from the beginning of the campaign to the end, or you can just start with the first few legs of the campaign - enough to get you started without bogging you down.
 The following outline imagines how a campaign revolving around one of the aforementioned secrets might develop.

+> #### Sample Campaign Outline
+>
-**Secret:** The wizardly patron, Magus, who advises the party throughout the campaign is actually an imprisoned red dragon manipulating them to win his freedom.
+> **Secret:** The wizardly patron, Magus, who advises the party throughout the campaign is actually an imprisoned red dragon manipulating them to win his freedom.
+>

-**Campaign Arcs**
+> **Campaign Arcs**
+>

-**Part 1:** The party discovers Magus while exploring the Ruins of Excelsius.
+> **Part 1:** The party discovers Magus while exploring the Ruins of Excelsius.
+>
-**Part 2:** The party assists Magus in recovering several items of power throughout the realm.
+> **Part 2:** The party assists Magus in recovering several items of power throughout the realm.
+>
-**Part 3:** The party accidentally frees Magus.
+> **Part 3:** The party accidentally frees Magus.
 He reveals his true form and begins laying waste to the realm.
 The PCs work to gather allies to combat the army of giants the dragon is acquiring.
+>
-**Part 4:** A final war erupts between Magus’s giants and the alliance of good.
+> **Part 4:** A final war erupts between Magus’s giants and the alliance of good.
 The party hunts Magus down to his volcanic lair.

 Like most of the steps laid out in this guide to GMing, your campaign arcs should be planned relatively loosely to allow for players to shape the story by their own actions.